Stack Overflow Feed Widget for Website. No-code - Poper

 Use cases

-Where Stack Overflow Feed Widget: Embed Reputation, Badges, Top Tags and Answers actually moves the needle
+Where Stack Overflow Feed Widget: Embed Reputation, Badges and Answers actually moves the needle

-Four buyer types who get the most lift from embedding Stack Overflow Feed Widget: Embed Reputation, Badges, Top Tags and Answers on their site.
+Four buyer types who get the most lift from embedding Stack Overflow Feed Widget: Embed Reputation, Badges and Answers on their site.

 Senior developers showcasing reputation

 Turn a 50k+ Stack Overflow reputation into a live proof-of-expertise block on your personal site.
-Recruiters and clients see exactly the tags you own and the answers that earned them, not a static line in a bio.
-The single most credible signal of deep, verified engineering knowledge.
+Recruiters and clients see your public answers, badge counts, and profile reputation, not a static line in a bio.

 Tech recruiters showcasing portfolios

-Embed your candidates' Stack Overflow reputation on agency or boutique-recruiter pages.
-Show top answers and tag reputation as live proof your roster has the depth you sell.
-Wins trust from hiring managers in seconds.
+Embed a candidate's Stack Overflow profile on agency or boutique-recruiter pages.
+Show reputation, badges, and top answers as live proof that the profile has the depth you sell.

 Bootcamp grads building public proof

-New grads use the widget to surface their early answers, accepted answers, and growing tag reputation on a personal portfolio.
-A 1k-rep dev with five accepted answers in [react] reads as more credible than a polished resume bullet ever can.
+New grads use the widget to surface early answers, accepted answers, and growing reputation on a personal portfolio.
+A 1k-rep dev with real accepted answers reads as more credible than a polished resume bullet ever can.

 Technical writers and dev advocates

-Most ways to show Stack Overflow on your site are static SVG flair, the legacy native flair embed, or scraping HTML.
-Here is how the popular options compare on what actually matters for a dev portfolio in 2026.
+A few widget platforms can pull a Stack Overflow profile onto a website, alongside the legacy native flair embed.
+Here is how Poper stacks up against the common widget providers on what actually matters for a dev portfolio in 2026.

 Recommended